Giandom/odm-demo-dp-airlines/README.md

 At this point, if you go back to Azure DevOps, you should see the **odm-demo-application** pipeline running.

 Once the pipeline is finished, you have completed the provisioning of the Airline Data Product, and you can start querying the exposed interfaces.

+# Test Data Product Interfaces
 As described initially, the Data Product exposes two interfaces, a REST API, and a SQL one.

 * The first one exposes a REST API that returns, for a specific airline, the most frequent routes.
 Remember to replace the [IP] placeholder here with the value used in the previous step: